readium/lcp-specs/releases/lcp/index.md

 1. The page as defined in the Publication, if it is pre-paginated (fixed layout) OR

-2. The page as defined by the [page-list nav element](https://www.idpf.org/epub/30/spec/epub30-contentdocs.html#sec-xhtml-nav-def-types-pagelist) of the [EPUB Navigation Document](https://www.idpf.org/epub/30/spec/epub30-contentdocs.html#sec-xhtml-nav), if this exists OR
+2. The page as defined by the [page-list nav element](https://www.w3.org/publishing/epub32/epub-packages.html#sec-nav-pagelist) of the [EPUB Navigation Document](https://www.w3.org/publishing/epub32/epub-packages.html#sec-package-nav-def), if this exists OR

 3. 1024 Unicode characters for all other cases

 The `copy` right only covers the ability to copy to the clipboard and is limited to text (no images, etc.).

-In addition to these rights, this specification introduces the [LCP Rights Registry](#informative-references).
-All official rights information used in the License Document and declared in official LCP specification documents <b class="rfc">must</b> be referenced in the registry.
+In addition to these rights, this specification introduces the [LCP Rights Registry](#informative-references), in which all rights  defined in this specification are referenced.

 The `rights` object <b class="rfc">may</b> be extended to include any number of implementor-specific rights.
 Each extension right <b class="rfc">must</b> be identified using a URI controlled by the implementor.